| FTH(1) | General Commands Manual | FTH(1) |

 ( obj :key args -- )

-obj ( -- )with-output-to-port
+obj ( -- )with-output-to-port points

-points the output IO to
+the output IO to *stdout* and

-points it to
+with-error-to-port points it to

 .proc